Course Outline

 Introduction to Use Case Modeling for Government

-• Brief background and context for use cases within government operations
+• Brief background and context for use cases in government operations.

-• Definitions, elements, and components of use cases tailored for government applications
+• Definitions, elements, and components of use cases for government projects.

-• Benefits of use case modeling in public sector workflows
+• Benefits of use case modeling for government:

-- Organizing requirements with use cases to enhance project management and stakeholder communication
+- Organizing requirements with use cases to enhance project management.

-- Utilizing use case diagrams as a UML notation to visually represent system interactions
+- Utilizing use case diagrams as a UML notation for clear visual representation.

-- Organizing the model with packages to maintain clarity and manage complexity
+- Organizing the model with packages to improve structure and manageability.

 Use Case Actors for Government

-• Business and system actors within public sector environments
+• Business and system actors within the public sector.

 Use Cases - Identify and Describe for Government

-• Identifying use cases and writing descriptions that align with government processes
+• Identifying use cases and writing descriptions to support government processes.

 • Use Case Controls: